JL-14/community-incident-forum/README.md

 ## Future Development

 ## Technologies used
 ### Languages
-* HTML for the site content
-* CSS for site design and layout
-* JavaScript for user interaction on the site for automatically (specifically for the edit and delete capabilities)
-* Python as back-end programming language
-* PostgreSQL for relational database management.
++ [Python 3.9.17](https://www.python.org/downloads/release/python-3917/): the primary language used to develop the server-side of the website.
++ [JS](https://www.javascript.com/): the primary language used to develop interactive components of the website.
++ [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
++ [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.

 ### Frameworks
++ [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-* Bootstrap as front-end CSS framework for modern responsiveness and pre-built components, with
++ [Bootstratp](https://getbootstrap.com/): used as front-end CSS framework for responsiveness and pre-built components
-- Summernote as Bootstrap tool for managing the appearance and functionality of the administrative parts of the site
++ [Summernote](https://summernote.org/): used as Bootstrap tool for managing the appearance and functionality of the administrative parts of the site
-* Django as Python framework for the site, with
-- Crispy Forms as Django framework for managing the appearance and functionality of the comment form

 ### Databases and storage
-* [ElephantSQL](https://www.elephantsql.com/) as Postgres database (please note that ElephantSQL will cease operations in January 2025)
++ [ElephantSQL](https://www.elephantsql.com/) as main Postgres database (please note that ElephantSQL will cease operations in January 2025)
-* Cloudinary for static file storage

-### Integrated Development Environment (IDE)
-* VS Code used as main coding environment
-* GitPod used as backup IDE
++ [SQLite](https://www.sqlite.org/): was used as a backup databases, including for some Django tests.

-### Version control and Deployment
-* Git for version control
-* GitHub for the online repository
-* Heroku used for hosting the deployed app

 ### Other tools
-#### Wireframes
-- Balsamiq for the creation of wireframes for the site
--
-#### Agile working tools
++ [Git](https://git-scm.com/): the version control system used to manage the code.
++ [Pip3](https://pypi.org/project/pip/): the package manager used to install the dependencies.
++ [Gunicorn](https://gunicorn.org/): the web server used to run the website.
++ [Psycopg2](https://www.psycopg.org/): the database driver used to connect to the database.
++ [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create the user accounts.
++ [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
++ [Render](https://pypi.org/project/render/): was used to render the README file.
++ [GitHub](https://github.com/): used to host the website's source code.
++ [VSCode](https://code.visualstudio.com/): the IDE used for the early development stages, later replaced by GitPod.
++ [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
++ [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
++ [Coolors](https://coolors.co/202a3c-1c2431-181f2a-0b1523-65e2d9-925cef-6b28e0-ffffff-eeeeee) was used to make a color palette for the website.
++ [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
++ [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
++ [JShint](https://jshint.com/): was used to validate JS code for the website.
-* GitHub Projects used to manage the Agile working approach for the project
++ [PEP8](https://pep8.org/): was used to validate Python code for the website.

-#### Entity Relationship Diagram (ERD)
-* Lucidchart for the creation of the ERD
++ [Django-extensions](https://django-extensions.readthedocs.io/en/latest/) was used to create a Entity-Relationship Diagram.

 ## Features
 The following is a description of the features and functionality of the site.
 Please see the [testing](Testing) section for details of all aspects of functionality.